akka/akka/akka-docs/scala/routing.rst

 There is 3 ways to define what data to use for the consistent hash key.

 * You can define ``consistentHashRoute`` of the router to map incoming messages to their consistent hash key.
-This makes the makes the decision transparent for the sender.
+This makes the decision transparent for the sender.

-* The messages may implement ``akka.routing.ConsistentHashable``.
+* The messages may implement ``akka.routing.ConsistentHashingRouter.ConsistentHashable``.
   The key is part of the message and it's convenient to define it together with the message definition.